 While I considered the initial pitch, the manager greeted a delivery guy with a load of CDs.
 He signed for the pallet of boxes and turned to the rest of his small staff for strong backs to move it to their storage facility a block and half away.
 I volunteered to help out in order to secure the good opinion of those I may be working with soon or may be asked to provide an opinion of my worth.
 Two hours humping boxes to the mostly empty storage room for zero dollars and I was saying good bye and I looked forward to hearing from them soon.
 I drove back to San Diego that afternoon, still not sure if I had the gig at a salary that would somehow let me live in Los Angeles or if I would be homeless come Monday morning.

 The next day I was offered $500 a week for forty hours of editing services.
 Anything beyond forty hours would be paid at a rate of $25 per hour.
-No benefits or a guarantee of employment beyond six months, but it would be a W-2 gig and chances were the contract would be renewed, so my taxes would be paid by the company and there was a better than even chance they would keep using me, a distinction that didn’t mean a whole lot at the time but would have made a huge difference had I understood what that would have actually meant to allowing me a base of operations in Los Angeles.
-Fear of uncertainty led me to turn the offer down and I went back to square one.
+No benefits or a guarantee of employment beyond six months, but it would be a W-2 gig and chances were the contract would be renewed, so my taxes would be paid by the company and there was a better than even chance they would keep using me, a distinction that didn’t mean a whole lot at the time but would have made a huge difference had I understood what that would have meant securing a base of operations in Los Angeles.
+Fear of uncertainty led me to turn the offer down, and I went back to square one.

-Turns out that square one was my Uncle Roy calling the very same day to tell me that my dad was struggling.
-He had been recently diagnosed with kidney disease and was living in the house where my grandfather had recently died.
+Turns out square one was my Uncle Roy calling the very same day to tell me that my dad was struggling.
+He had been recently diagnosed with kidney disease and was living in the house where my grandfather had died.
 To make a long story shorter, he needed his son to swoop in and save the day because the old man wasn’t listening to his little brother’s advice on how he might better manage his life.
-I wasn’t entirely sure how anything I could say would make a difference, but without anything resembling an alternative, I told my uncle that I would see them shortly and starting plotting my next steps.
+I wasn’t sure how anything I could say would make a difference, but without anything resembling an alternative, I told my uncle that I would see them shortly and plotted my next steps.

 First thing I needed was a web project to inject some cash into my mostly empty accounts.